 1 Under PCEA, the Group recognises an equalisation reserve that is reclassified for presentation purposes in accordance with IFRS requirements.
 The Group bases its taxation on the PCEA.
-Therefore, from the balance arising from the equalisation reserve recognised under the PCEA, a deferred tax liability of € 24,137 thousand arose at year-end 2022 (2021: € 29,389 thousand), which will be settled with the tax authorities in the year in which it is applied in accordance with the PCEA.
-The reduction in the amount is due to the application of part of the equalisation reserve in 2022.
+Therefore, from the balance arising from the equalisation reserve recognised under the PCEA, a deferred tax liability of € 24,137 thousand arose at year-end 2022 (2021: € 29,389 thousand), which will be settled with the tax authorities in the year in which it is applied in and shall not be considered oficial.
+In case of discrepancy, the Spanish version shall prevail